WeblateOrg/weblate/docs/admin/access.rst

 ---------------------

-By choosing :guilabel:`Custom` as :guilabel:`Access control`, Weblate will stop managing access for given project and you can setup custom rules in Django admin interface.
-This can be used for defining more complex access control or having shared access policy for all projects in single Weblate instance.
-If you want to enable this for all projects by default please configure the :setting:`DEFAULT_ACCESS_CONTROL`.
+By choosing :guilabel:`Custom` as :guilabel:`Access control`, Weblate will stop managing access for a given project, and you can set up custom rules in the Django admin interface.
+This can be used to define more complex access control, or set up a shared access policy for all projects in a single Weblate instance.
+If you want to enable this for all projects by default, please configure the :setting:`DEFAULT_ACCESS_CONTROL`.

 .. warning::

-    By enabling this, Weblate will remove all :ref:`acl` it has created for this project.
-If you are doing this without global admin permission, you will instantly loose access to manage the project.
+    By turning this on, Weblate will remove all :ref:`acl` it has created for this project.
+If you are doing this without admin permission from the instance, you will instantly loose your access to manage the project.

 .. _default-groups: